 What is credit?

-Credit is an agreement between a lending organisation (such as a bank, or credit card company) and you, the borrower.
+Credit is an agreement between a lending organization (such as a bank, store or credit card company) and you, the borrower.
 That agreement puts money in your hand, in your bank, or on a credit card, for your use.
-The terms of repayment, including interest charges, are usually set up front and are governed by an agreement between you and your issuing bank.
+The terms of repayment, including interest charges, are usually set up front and are governed by an agreement between you and your issung bank.